Customization#

 Geometric shape, i.e. a file contains geometry mesh.

-In practice, user only need to define la_name
+In practice, users only need to set the la_name

-parameters in all keywords to the file of definitions.
-Please note this file has to be with extension of txt.
-Artisan automatically detects the customized definition and then interprets the content.
-The definition file contains a JSON structure that defines the type of customized lattice, and how the lattice defined.
+parameter in all keywords to the file containing the definitions.
+Please note that this file must have a .txt extension.
+Artisan automatically detects the customized definition and interprets its content.
+The definition file contains a JSON structure that specifies the type of customized lattice and how it is defined.

-Here we presented a few examples with keywords Add_Lattice
+We have presented a few examples with the Add_Lattice

-, user may extend this feature to Lin_Interpolate
+keyword.
+Users can extend this feature to the Lin_Interpolate

 , HS_Interpolate